bolyachevets/Hunt-the-Wumpus/README.md

 - Handle erroneous input, e.g, room number not followed by a period
 - When shutting down Prolog SWI, program crashes, if we has not exited first

+- Randomize pit locations
-- Add pits and bats (and randomly allocate them to the map)
+- Add bats (and randomly allocate them to the map)
 - add senses for hunter (e.g, 'i hear a flapping' when close to bats, or 'i feel a breeze' when close to a pit).

 - add wumpus (wumpus should be randomly assigned to a room on start and be startled by nearby shot, i.e., move towards the hunter)and bow&arrows